What is Learning Support Funding?

-The support that LSF enables can be difference between completion and noncompletion.
+The support that LSF enables can be the difference between completion and noncompletion.

-Ultimately helping to create more equal opportunities in education and improve potential life outcomes as learners go on to progress in learning and the workplace.
+Ultimately helping to create more equal opportunities in education and improving potential life outcomes as learners progress in learning and the workplace.

 Claiming LSF also helps providers to:

 - Have a robust approach to identifying learners with hidden difficulties.

 - Ensure staff have the necessary skills to be confident in supporting learners with learning difficulties.

 - Invest in resources to support learners who require support in certain areas.

 - Review processes to ensure they are fit for purpose for learners with learning needs and remove any unnecessary barriers and smooth out pinch points in the process – making it a better overall experience for the learner.

 - Retain learners who might otherwise struggle to complete their apprenticeship.